staeter/matcha/README.md

 5. Make sur your apache port is set on 8080 (needed !)
 7. On you browser, go to localhost:8080/config/setup.php to create the database
 8. You can seed the db with fake profile, go to localhost:8080/config/hydrate.php each reload will add 15 users.
-9. Go to localhost:8080, you will be redirect to home, then make an account confirm it with mail or delete the entry in db on table account_verification_key and Enjoy !
+9. Go to localhost:8080, you will be redirect to home, then make an account confirm it with mail or delete the entry in db on table account_verification_key.
+10. Enjoy !